 Step 6: Download the SSL certificate file

-If you want to set up secure connections between Tableau Server and the External Repository, you will need the certificate file when you configure Tableau Server to use this external repository.
+If you want to set up secure connections between Tableau Server and the External Repository, download the certificatie file.
+You will need this certificate file when you configure Tableau Server to use this external repository.
 For more information, see Configure TLS connectivity for Azure Database for PostgreSQL(Link opens in a new window).

 Configuring High Availability for your PostgreSQL DB

 Tableau Server does not manage or setup high availability for the external repository.
 Azure offers high availability features that can be used to provide high availability.
 For more information, see Azure Database High Availability(Link opens in a new window).